kiliankoe/iOS-tidbits/README.md

 ## Maps

 US addresses have the house number up front, many other countries don't.
 But you can still enter the number first to use the autocompletion without it immediately triggering a search for the incomplete query.
-E.g. type "19 Rothenbu" to use the autocomplete to search for "Rothenburger Straße 19".
+E.g. type "19 Rothenbu" to use the autocompletion to search for "Rothenburger Straße 19".

 ## Screenshots